vsushko/vsushko/README.md

 ### Hi there 👋

+I am a full-stack software engineer with experience in big data technologies.
+Enjoy working on high-performing teams and creating projects from scratch using the whole stack of technologies from top to bottom.

+Languages and Tools:

 <!--
 **vsushko/vsushko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.